jinghuazhao/INF/rsid/README.md

 this stage and forward.
 The implementation here reflects this.
 The file INTERVAL.rsid contains SNPID-rsid mapping and could be generated from programs such as `qctool/bgenix/plink`.

 A note on regions is ready.
 It is attractive to use the last genomic region from iterative merging for analysis and perhaps a flanking version.
-This is more appropriate than genomewide hard and fast 10MB windows or approximately independent LD blocks.
+This is more appropriate than genome-wide hard and fast 10MB windows or approximately independent LD blocks.
 For the latter, we found that the boundaries from the distributed 1000Genomes project were often inappropriate and one may not attempt to compute them for specific reference panel.
 Nevertheless, the iterative procedure actually just does empirically.
 Again the HLA region is condensed.

 The last point regards software `finemap`, which uses summary statistics associated with the reference panel rather than that from meta-analysis.